Skip to content

 TOR scan

 The use of the Tor network is not always an indicator of malicious activity.
-However, certain malware families—such as WhiteSnake, Raspberry Robin, and Agent Tesla—are known to communicate with their command-and-control (C2) servers via the Tor network.
+However, certain malware families — such as WhiteSnake, Raspberry Robin, and Agent Tesla — are known to communicate with their C2 servers via the Tor network.

 The ExcludeIP setting allows you to specify trusted IP addresses from which Tor-related queries are allowed, preventing them from being flagged during analysis.